NethermindEth/el-node-spec/docs/docs/graft/demo.md

 ![Eigen Layer add panel](/img/graft-el-addpanel.png)

-Select the `Demo panel` and press and it will be added to the dashboard
+Select the `Demo panel` and it will be added to the dashboard

 ![Select panel](/img/graft-el-select-panel.png)